PrestaShop/prestashop.github.io/_howtos/misc/2015-03-21-how-to-write-on-this-blog.markdown

 ### Fork and clone

-Then, fork the repo into your GitHub account then clone it on your local machine.
+Next, fork the repo into your GitHub account then clone it on your local machine.
-If you don't know how to do, please [check out the GitHub Help](https://help.github.com/articles/fork-a-repo/).
+If you don't know how to do this, please [check out the GitHub Help](https://help.github.com/articles/fork-a-repo/).

 bundle install